I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 A more generic one for across videogames, but I love when a game's soundscape is appropriate and well-balanced for the type of game being created.

-I have a hefty collection of videogame music (I'm literally listening to metal/rock remixes of Hollow Knight tracks and once again listening to the Stellar Blade soundtrack — which I absolutely adore — as I write this section) and like nothing more than when a game's soundtrack inspires me to go to YouTube to find its OST.
+I have a hefty collection of videogame music (I'm literally listening to metal/rock remixes of Hollow Knight tracks and once again listening to the Stellar Blade soundtrack — which I absolutely adore — as I write this section) and like nothing more than when a game inspires me to go to YouTube to find its OST.

 A solid musical score and sound design goes a long way to making games memorable, enjoyable, and stand apart for me — and the lack of a memorable score is one of the reasons Metroid Dread didn't get into my S-tier, while Alex Roe's absolutely superlative work on tracks like Misbegotten Amalgam and Sean Secca's ambient works on tracks such as Pale Sky in GRIME absolutely elevate the game for me.